 Parliament House program

-The program explores the function, purpose and value of Australia's democratic system of government.
-It does this by investigating:
+Our role-play program explores the function, value and purpose of Australia's democratic system of government.

 School Booking Request